faizi05/Bootstrap-Projects/README.md

 Welcome to the Bootstrap-Projects repository.

-In this repository a collection of bootstrap projects, table of content table of contents in order for you to navigate to the sections that matter the most to you and screenshot section are included.
+In this repository a collection of bootstrap projects, table of contents in order for you to navigate to the sections that matter the most to you and screenshot section are included.

 `Best of Luck`